- About Us

 1. Intermittent lameness that shifts from leg to leg.

-There are three tests that we run to diagnose Lyme disease in the horse.
+There are four tests available to diagnose Lyme disease in the horse.
 The first test is an in house ELISA snap test that tests for the antibody against the C6 peptide, a unique section of one of the Borrelia borgdorferi surface antigens.
 This test will test positive within 3-5 weeks of infection.
 Although the test is labelled for dogs, studies have shown that the test can detect antibodies to Borrelia burgdoferi in infected horses.
-The second test is an equine ELISA test that measures the level of antibodies against the disease, but is not completely specific for the Lyme organism, nor is it a good indicator of current infection.
-The third test , the Western Blot, looks for specific antibodies against the DNA within the nucleus of the Lyme spirochete.
+The second test is the Lyme disease multiplex assay.
+The third test is an equine ELISA test that measures the level of antibodies against the disease, but is not completely specific for the Lyme organism, nor is it a good indicator of current infection.
+The fourth test , the Western Blot, looks for specific antibodies against the DNA within the nucleus of the Lyme spirochete.
 This test is much more specific for the organism and a better indicator of current infection.
-The equine ELISA and the Western Blot are sent to an outside lab where the results take 3-7 days.
+The Lyme multiplex assay combines the advantages of the previous ELISA and Western blot testing.
+It is a fully quantitative assay that simultaneously detects antibodies to different specific antigens of B. burgdorferi as indicators of acute or chronic infection.
+The assay also distinguishes between antibodies induced by infection with the spirochetes or vaccination against Lyme disease.
+The equine Lyme multiplex assay is sent to an outside lab where the results take 3-7 days.
 If the in house snap test is positive, treatment can start immediately.

 If a horse tests positive for Lyme disease and has clinical signs, we recommend treatment.
-There are two treatment protocols that we use in our practice.
-The first protocol is oral doxycycline for 4-12 weeks.
-The second protocol is IV oxytetracycline for 10-14 days.
+There are four treatment protocols available.
+The Lyme bacteria is sensitive to ceftiofur, doxycycline, minocycline and oxytetracycline.
+We will discuss the treatment options at the time of diagnosis and select the option that is best for the individual patient .It is important that the horse does not miss any doses of antibiotic therapy.
+If a dose is missed, the bacteria can form a biofilm rendering further treatment ineffective.
 We also treat the horse with probiotics while they are on the antibiotic, and an anti-endotoxic dose of flunixin meglumine for the first three days of antibiotic treatment.
 The treatment protocol is tailored to the indivdual horse's circumstances and needs.
 The horse is re-tested at least 8 weeks after treatment to monitor changes in the ELISA and Western Blot.

 The tick that serves to transport and deliver the Borrelia burgdorferi organism in the northeastern United States is the deer tick, Ixodes scapularis.The pictures to the right demonstrate how small these ticks are during the various stages of their life cycle, and why they can go undetected as they feed on your horse.
 The female tick lays about 2000 eggs in the spring.
 The eggs hatch into a larva which attaches to a host as soon as possible.
 The host is usually a white-footed mouse.
 If the mouse is carrying the Lyme disease spirochete, Borrelia burgdorferi, the larva can become infected at this point.